 Did you know that regular ol' baking soda can help to remove odors from a couch or upholstered chair?
 Just sprinkle a generous amount onto the fabric, wait about 20 minutes, and then vacuum it up.
 The baking soda helps to soak up odors and even break up some stains in the fabric.

 35 / 37

 Use a Rubber Band to Grip Stripped Screws

 We've all stripped a couple of screws in our day.
 And it normally isn't a big setback until you need to unscrew it, that is.
 So the next time you're in this situation, try a rubber band for a screw grip.

 Easy-Find Dado Blades

 Dado blades have a very specific way that they need to be installed on a table saw.
 A lot of them will have a letter that indicates how they should be installed printed on them, but it can wear off after use.
 Write the letters large on the blades to keep this from happening and make your dado blades much easier to use.
-Click here for a clever way to store your blades.

 How to Use Toothpicks as Dowels

 Round toothpicks work great for joining together boards.
 When each board is cut and ready to put together, drill pilot holes (the same diameter as the toothpick) in two spots on each board.
 It is crucial that the pilot holes are in the exact same spot on each board so it is smart to use a square when measuring.
 Next apply glue to the toothpick and tap it into the hole.
 When the glue sets, cut the excess toothpick so it will fit into the other board with glue.
 Now glue the boards together and clamp to dry.
-You'll have a nearly invisible fastening job!

 Save yourself a trip to the store by taking a look at what you have at home.
 Check out these 100 uncommon uses for common household items.